Transcript: Is Pomegranate Juice That Wonderful?

-Last year the Federal Trade Commission charged top corporate executives at pomegranate juice maker POM wonderful for making false and unsubstantiated health claims.
-For example, POM ads say that their juice can result in a significant reduction of IMT, intima media thickness—the thickness of arterial plaque.”
+Last year, the Federal Trade Commission charged top corporate executives at pomegranate juice maker POM Wonderful for making false and unsubstantiated health claims.
+For example, POM ads say that their juice can result in a “significant reduction of IMT [intima media thickness] (thickness of arterial plaque).”
 They even cite research.

 What did it find?
-“No significant difference in overall CIMT progression rate was observed between pomegranate juice and control treatments.”
-And not only that, it was their study; they funded it.
+“No significant difference in overall [plaque] progression rate was observed between pomegranate juice and control treatments.”
+And not only that, it was their own study; they funded it.
 If you’re going to pay for a study, at least have the decency to falsify the data instead of just lying about the results!

-When this defense was raised earlier this year in the journal Public Health Nutrition, Marian Nestle and a colleague responded “it seems obvious to us that this interpretation of the First Amendment neither follows its original intent, nor promotes the public interest.
+When this defense was raised earlier this year in the journal Public Health Nutrition, Marian Nestle and a colleague responded that “it seems obvious to us that this interpretation of the First Amendment neither follows its original intent, nor promotes the public interest.
 The founding fathers clearly intended the First Amendment to guarantee the right of individuals to speak freely about religious and political matters, not the right of food companies to market junk foods to children and adults.”

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.